 8 February 2021 - Reading time: 4 Minutes

-Attitudes to outsourcing have changed over the past year, in the wake of Covid-19.
-As remote working became a necessity, the idea that a business function, like payroll, can operate outside the four walls of an organisation has become more readily accepted.
+Attitudes to outsourcing have changed dramatically.
+As many organisations embrace remote and hybrid working, the idea that a business function, like payroll, can operate outside the four walls of an organisation has become more readily accepted.

-Deloitte’s Global Outsourcing 2020 survey shows that cost saving remains the primary driving factor for those now considering outsourcing as an option.
-This is perhaps understandable, given the economic impact of the pandemic.
-When it comes to payroll – and the investment needed to cover technology, as well as the hiring and training of staff – the economies of scale achieved with a dedicated provider is estimated to deliver savings of around 20% on average.
+Cost reduction is one of the primary drivers a business may choose an outsourced model.
+This is understandable, given the economic impact of the pandemic.
+When it comes to payroll – and the investment needed to cover technology, as well as the hiring and training of staff – the economies of scale achieved with a dedicated provider can deliver significant savings.

-But, while cost reduction is the one thing everyone will take into consideration, there are other supplementary reasons why organisations believe it’s best to switch to a managed payroll service.
+But, while cost reduction is the one thing everyone will take into consideration, there are other supplementary reasons why organisations believe it’s best to switch to a outsourced payroll service.

 Employee pay is a highly emotive subject for any organisation.
 It’s not an area where companies want to see mistakes.
 It’s essential, therefore, that this function runs smoothly and that the team responsible is always fully up to speed with the latest legislation and tech solutions.